Serengeti, Northern Tanzania

 Private Camp is perfect for a larger family or group traveling together

-Watching the migration cross the Mara River is sight that will stay with me forever.Louisa Ross-Taylor
+Watching the migration cross the Mara River is a sight that will stay with me forever.Louisa Ross-Taylor

 The views from Lamai Serengeti across the plains into Kenya's Maasai Mara are truly breathtaking.Louisa Ross-Taylor